Robert Flanders

-Robert G. Flanders Jr. (born 9 July 1949), also known as Bob Flanders, is an American attorney who is a partner at Whelan Corrente & Flanders.
+Robert G. Flanders Jr. (born July 9, 1949) is an American attorney who is a partner at Whelan Corrente & Flanders.
 He is also the founder of Flanders and Medeiros.

 Previously, Flanders served as an Associate Justice of the Rhode Island Supreme Court from 1996 to 2004.

 Early life and education

 Flanders was born in 1949 in North Massapequa, Long Island, New York and grew up in a middle-class family.
 His father was a salesman while his mother worked in fast food restaurants.
 He received his early education from Chaminade High School in Mineola, New York.

 For his college education, he went to Brown University and graduated magna cum laude in 1971 with a major in English.
 During his college years at Brown, he was elected to Phi Beta Kappa and received a prize for an essay he wrote on the classicism of Henry Fielding in Tom Jones.

 As a law student at Harvard, Flanders played minor league baseball for the Detroit Tigers and served as an editor of the Harvard Law Record.
 He graduated from law school in 1974.